notofonts/noto-docs/src/miniarticles/NotoSansOriya.md

 # Noto Sans Oriya

-Noto Sans Oriya is a sanserif design intended for general use for the Odia (Oriya) script.
+Noto Sans Oriya is a sanserif design for texts in the Odia (Oriya) script.

-It contains 513 glyphs and 19 OpenType features, and supports 150 characters from the Unicode blocks: Oriya, Basic Latin, General Punctuation.
+Noto Sans Oriya has multiple weights and widths, contains 513 glyphs, 20 OpenType features, and supports 150 characters from 3 Unicode blocks: Oriya, Basic Latin, General Punctuation.

 ## Supported writing systems